 - Smyths Toys (Xbox All Access retailer): Series S in stock at some stores

 - GameStop (Xbox All Access retailer): sold out – keep checking website

-- Walmart (Xbox All Access retailer): sign up for stock alerts
+- Walmart (Xbox All Access retailer): Series S available

-- Microsoft Store: restocking on ad hoc basis – keep checking back
+- Microsoft Store: restocking on an ad hoc basis – keep checking back

 - Sam’s Club: currently out of stock